Kile/Pylondocs/TypeScript.markdown

 let myTuple: [string, number] = {"a string", 5}; // the order is important, you can't swap the position of the number and the string!
 ```

-**Enum**: The enum helps you, to make your code more human readable.
+**Enum**: Enums helps you, to make your code more human readable.
 You can use any type (byte depening on the type used)

 ```ts
 enum Color {